pabloazurduy/notes/notes/dht11_ha.md

 9. [Optional] Adding filters.
 There is a known issue that the DHT sensor can have miss readings from time to time.
     <img src="img/rpi_filter_sensor.png" style='height:220px;'>

     To solve this we use the [filter integration][19].
-There are several filters that we can stack on top of the signal, I use [outlier][20] and [lowpass][21] you can configure your parameters based on your needs.
+There are several filters that we can stack on top of the signal, I use [outlier][20] and [moving average][21] you can configure your parameters based on your needs.

         # DHT11 added filtered